Zang Shiyi: Biography

 Zang was born in Shenyang county of Liaoning Province in 1884.
-He traveled to Japan on a scholarship to the Tokyo Shimbu Gakko and subsequently graduated from 9th class of the Imperial Japanese Army Academy, with a specialty in the cavalry, in 1909.
-On his return to China he joined the pro-republican forces in Nanjing during the Xinhai Revolution.
+He traveled to Japan on a scholarship to the Tokyo Shinbu Gakko and subsequently graduated from 9th class of the Imperial Japanese Army Academy, with a specialty in the cavalry, in 1909.
+On his return to China, he joined the pro-republican forces in Nanjing during the Xinhai Revolution.

 After the founding of the Republic of China in 1914 he became an instructor at the Baoding Military Academy, where he soon caught the attention of Admiral Shen Honglie, who appointed him to his staff.
 He rose to Chief of Staff for the Kuomintang forces in Jilin Province.
 He participated in the Zhili–Anhui War in 1920 and the First Zhili–Fengtian War of 1923.
 Together with Yan Yuting, he subsequently became Chief of Staff of the business administration section of the Kuomintang National Revolutionary Army headquarters in Nanjing.

 After the death of Manchurian warlord Zhang Zuolin, Zang supported the Chinese Reunification Movement and was appointed governor of Liaoning Province in 1930.

 After the Mukden Incident Zang initially refused to cooperate with the Imperial Japanese Army and was imprisoned.
 However, he later decided to defect and was re-appointed governor of Liaoning Province (renamed Fengtian Province) on 16 December 1931.
 He was part of the Northeast Supreme Administrative Council or "Self-Government Guiding Board that made plans for a new "independent" State of Manchuria to be established in February 1932.